 Luckily there was enough space between the deer and my car for the deer to get to the other side of the street without my car causing any damage.
 But while I averted disaster, I knew there was a message in the deer crossing itself.

-When an animal crosses your path out of the blue there is a message for you.
+When an animal crosses your path out of the blue there is a message for you, and you don’t have to be a clairvoyant to figure it out.
 If you find a deer unexpectedly in front of you, here are some possible things it could mean.

 The symbolism of the deer

 Before you go reaching for that animal symbolism dictionary, think about what that animal means to you.
 Animal symbolism is personal.
 Your messages and synchronicities will be shared through language and symbols that you can understand.